clv07/stroke-of-luck/README.md

 ![Machine Learning Model Design](readme_images/models.png)

 ### Example Report Output
-After running the model, we generate a final prediction report for each ECG case.
+After running the model, we generate a final prediction report based on the sample ECG file.
 The report contains:
 1. Predicted MI Status: Indicates whether the model classifies the ECG as Positive (MI) or Negative (No MI).
 2. Predicted Severity: For Positive cases, further classification into Acute MI or Non-Acute MI.